Bulat-Ziganshin/EasyProtoBuf/README.md

 - [Tutorial](examples/tutorial) - learn how to use the library
 - [Decoder](examples/decoder) - schema-less decoder of arbitrary ProtoBuf messages

+Portability:
+- we target compatibility with any C++11 compiler providing int32_t and int64_t types,
+in particular gcc 4.7+ and clang 3.1+
+- now we support only little-endian and big-endian CPUs with runtime detection, but it can be improved to support other CPUs and compile-time detection
+- in principle, the library can be ported to C++98 with 3rd-party replacement of `<cstdint>`

-Portability: while the final goal is to support any C++11 compiler, so far we tested only:
+CI: while the final goal is to support any C++11 compiler, so far we tested only:
-- Linux: gcc 9..13 and clang 10..15 on Ubuntu 20.04/22.04 (x64)
+- Linux: gcc 4.7..14 and clang 3.5, 3.8, 7..18 on Ubuntu (x64);
+plus default gcc compilers on Ubuntu LTS 14.04..24.04, Debian 10..12 and CentOS/RockyLinux 7..9
 - Mac: clang 13..15 on Mac OS 11..13 (x64) and Mac OS 14 (ARM64), plus gcc 13 on MacOS 14
 - Windows: only MSVC in x64 and x86 modes (the latter is the only 32-bit build in our tests)
-- C++11 and C++17 modes for almost every compiler above (MSVC in C++14/17 modes)
+- C++11 and C++17 modes for modern compilers (MSVC in C++14/17 modes)
 - big-endian cpus: the support is implemented, but has not been tested so far
 - planned: copy the CI scripts from [protozero][] and [xxHash][] which tests a lot of older compilers and non-x86 platforms